laurenoldham1202/final-project/README.md

 5. For sites, split strings into city and state columns
 6. Potentially add final scores, W/L, region, championship site?

-*2020 tournament will take place in March-April 2020.

 ### Sources